 And then there’s the food.
 Corsican charcuterie, wild boar, coppa, lonzu, is extraordinary.
 Aged brocciu cheese.
 Chestnut flour pastries.
 Honey that tastes of the maquis, the dense aromatic scrubland that covers much of the island and gives Corsican air its distinctive scent.

-Ready to start planning your Corsica and Sardinia holiday?
 Fill in my enquiry form

 What Makes Sardinia Worth the Journey